-Our business model is to provide emissions-free solar-sourced net meter credits to anyone regardless of geographic location through allowing solar panel owners an option to connect their panels at one of our group off-site solar farms and get all the same benefits as if their panels were on their own property.
+Our business model is to provide emissions-free, solar-sourced net meter credits to anyone regardless of geographic location through allowing individuals and businesses to purchase solar panels and have their panels connected at one of our group off-site solar farms – providing the same financial benefits as if their panels were on their own property.
 Use of all of the infrastructure needed (land, racking structure, inverters, wiring, maintenance, taxes and insurance) is included in our connection license.
 Pay once for your panels and we do the rest.

-We believe what you will get is good environmental economics – the principals of the company own panels at each of their four operating solar farms.
-You will be buying solar panels that will generate solar-sourced net metered electricity which will be credited by our interconnection utility either directly to your utility bill if you are also a customer of our interconnection utility (Green Mountain Power) or if you are not a customer of our interconnection utility, your credits will come to you in the form of a monthly check.
-If you are buying into a pre 2017 farm you can elect to also purchase separately the green, clean and renewable aspects of the solar generation, you will not be buying renewable, green or clean energy.
+We believe what you will get is good environmental economics – the principals of the company own panels at each of GMCS’s solar farms.
+You will be buying solar panels that will generate solar-sourced, net metered electric credits which will be applied by our interconnection utility either directly to your utility bill if you are also a customer of our interconnection utility (Green Mountain Power) or if you are not a customer of our interconnection utility, your credits will come to you in the form of a monthly check.
+If you are buying into a pre 2017 farm you can elect to also purchase separately the green, clean and renewable aspects of the solar generation, otherwise, importantly, you will not be buying renewable, green or clean energy.